Miller Huggins: Early life

-Huggins was born on March 27, 1878, in Cincinnati, where his father, an Englishman, worked as a grocer.
+Miller James Huggins was born on March 27, 1878, in Cincinnati, Ohio, where his father, an Englishman, worked as a grocer.
 His mother was a native of Cincinnati.
 He had two brothers and one sister.

+Huggins attended Woodward High School and Walnut Hills High School, both in Cincinnati.

+College career

-Huggins attended Woodward High School, Walnut Hills High School, and later the University of Cincinnati, where he studied law and played college baseball for the Cincinnati Bearcats baseball team.
+Huggins attended the University of Cincinnati, where he studied law and played college baseball for the Cincinnati Bearcats baseball team.
 A shortstop, he was named team captain of the Bearcats in 1900.
 Seeing him consumed with baseball, his law professors summoned him to justify why they should keep him in the law program.

 Huggins' father, a devout Methodist, objected to his son playing baseball on Sundays.
 But Huggins played semi-professional baseball in 1898 for the Cincinnati Shamrocks, a team organized by Julius Fleischmann, where he played under the pseudonym "Proctor" due to his father's opposition and his amateur status.
 In 1900, he played for Fleischmann's semiprofessional team based in the Catskill Mountains, the Mountain Tourists, leading the team with a .400 batting average.

 After receiving his law degree from Cincinnati, Huggins realized that he could make even more money playing baseball, and as such William Howard Taft, one of Huggins' law professors, advised him to play baseball.
 He was admitted to the bar, but never practiced law.

 Professional career

-Early playing career (1899–1903)
+Minor leagues

 Huggins began his playing career in minor league baseball with the Mansfield Haymakers of the Class B Interstate League in 1899.
-He continued his minor league apprenticeship with the St. Paul Saints of the American Association from 1901 through 1903.
+He continued his minor league apprenticeship with the St. Paul Saints of the Western League and American Association from 1901 through 1903.
 After starting his career as an exclusively right-handed hitter, he began to bat from the left side in 1902 in response to his offensive struggles in the 1901 season while also moving to second base during his time at St. Paul.

-Huggins handled 19 fielding chances, 11 putouts and nine assists, without committing an error in a game with the Saints in 1902; the previous Major League Baseball (MLB) record being 18, set by Fred Dunlap in 1882.
+Huggins handled 19 fielding chances, 11 putouts, and nine assists, without committing an error in a game with the Saints in 1902; the previous Major League Baseball (MLB) record being 18, set by Fred Dunlap in 1882.
 In 1903, he pulled off the first delayed steal in recorded baseball history.
+Fleischmann, part-owner of the Cincinnati Reds of the National League (NL), kept an eye on Huggins while he played for St. Paul.